Point Molate advisory committee vanishes, ignites controversy at City Hall

 After 14 years of ballot-box battles, lawsuits and political fights, Richmond’s Point Molate continues to stir drama at City Hall.

-Earlier this year, Mayor Tom Butt quietly dissolved an important city committee that advises on plans for the 290-acre, undeveloped “jewel” on the bay.
+Earlier this year, Mayor Tom Butt quietly disbanded an important city committee that advises on plans for the 290-acre, undeveloped “jewel” on the bay.

 His move ruffled Richmond’s progressive majority, however, who responded with political maneuvering of its own.

-Note: Correction: The original version of this article stated that the mayor had allowed the resolution forming the PMCAC to expire.
-This was incorrect.
-Resolution No. 51-16, an amended version of the establishing resolution (Res.
-No. 8-11), does not have an expiration date, and can only be officially dissolved through a majority vote by the city council.
-This story has been updated since its original publication.